Research Student List

 Mr Fredrik Nyman, BA, MA, AFHEA

 Fredrik Nyman was born and raised in Stockholm, Sweden.
 He joined the Department of Anthropology at Durham University in October 2016, where he will study for a PhD in the Wellcome Trust-funded project "Life of Breath" located in the Centre for Medical Humanities (CMH).
 His doctoral research will explore how people with chronic breathlessness and lung disease use support groups to self-manage their respiratory conditions.
-Fieldwork will be conducted amongst support groups in County Durham, as well as in Newcastle upon Tyne, Sheffield and South Shields.
+Fieldwork will be conducted amongst support groups in Bishop Auckland, Darlington, Newcastle upon Tyne, Sheffield and South Shields.

 After finishing his BA in Social Anthropology (2010-2013) at Stockholm University, Sweden, he received his MA in Social Anthropology (2013-2015) at the same university with the thesis: "From Deadly Disease to Chronic Condition: A Study of the Gay Casualties in the ‘War on AIDS’ in Sweden".
 This thesis explored HIV/AIDS prevention and treatment in Sweden, focusing on how gay and bisexual men historically have been associated and blamed for the spread of the HIV virus in Sweden.